creacominc/ccSchwabManager/README.md

   - **Full Share Availability**: All sell orders can use the full available shares (not assuming previous orders consume shares)
   - **Proper Gap Structure**: Target prices are calculated midway between stop price and cost per share for better risk management
   - **Profitability Validation**: Orders are only created when they meet profitability requirements

+- **Flexible Order Submission**:
+  - **Single Order Support**: Users can now submit individual buy or sell orders without requiring both
+  - **OCO Order Support**: Traditional OCO functionality still available when both buy and sell orders are selected
+  - **Smart Submit Button**: Submit button automatically enables when any order is selected (buy OR sell)
+  - **Dynamic Order Creation**: System automatically creates single orders or OCO orders based on selection
+  - **Improved User Experience**: No more requirement to select both order types - submit what you need when you need it

 ## Project Structure